AlmeidaGabriels/AlmeidaGabriels/README.md

 <h1 align="center">Welcome to my GitHub</h1>

 <p align="center">
 My name is Gabriel Silva, i`m from Rio Grande do Sul, Brazil.
-I've been working as user support.
+I've been working as user support.<br>

 In my free time I like shooting, spend time with my family and watch series with my girlfriend.
 </p>